ScienceBoard: Evaluating Multimodal Autonomous Agents in Realistic Scientific Workflows: Environment

 \paragraph{Agent Interactions with the Environment.} The LLM/VLM agent interacts with the environment as described in Section~\ref{sec: preliminaries}, receiving observations and executing actions accordingly.
 Scientific software processes these actions and returns updated states.
 The agent operates autonomously, continuing this loop until it outputs a signal (\verb|DONE| or \verb|FAIL|) or reaches the predefined attempt limit.

-\paragraph{Evaluation Pipeline.} Given the task diversity and complexity, conventional answer‑matching metrics and even execution‑based evaluations, such as those used in OSWorld~\citep{OSWorld} and WebArena~\citep{zhou2024webarena}, often lack the granularity required to assess workflows accurately.
+\paragraph{Evaluation Pipeline.} Given the complexity of scientific tasks, conventional answer‑matching metrics and even execution‑based evaluations~\citep{OSWorld,zhou2024webarena}, often lack the granularity required to assess workflows accurately.
 For instance, as shown in Table~\ref{tab:evaluation_examples}, the rotation of a protein does not affect the correctness of visualization, whereas computational tasks in astronomy are usually influenced by the current clock state.
 Therefore, we propose a fine-grained evaluation based on both the correctness of key I/O during the workflow and the final state of the VM.

 To handle the diverse criteria for determining task correctness (\textit{e.g.}, exact matching, range-based assessment, numerical tolerance, file comparison), we design a set of evaluation templates.
 For each specific task, the relevant template is then instantiated with the appropriate parameters and expected gold standard values.
 This ensures both consistent validation and scalability for future extension.
 More evaluation details are in Appendix~\ref{app:env_eval}.